Quote of the Week:

 "To read books seriously is to be staggered by the knowledge of how many more books will remain beyond your ken.
 Its like looking up at the star-filled sky."
 James Fallows, The Atlantic online

 Houghton Mifflin Harcourt (HMH) the publisher of several of my previous books: Tooth and Nail; Test of Time; What in the Word? and The Big Book of Beastly Mispronunciations will bring out my recently completed book, How to Tell Fate from Destiny, and Other Skillful Word Distinctions, in the fall of 2018.

-The Enthusiasms of Charles Harrington Elster will feature the language maven as you've never read him before.
-See "Elster Update" on the Comments page for more information.
+My personal project, The Enthusiasms of Charles Harrington Elster, will be published in two volumes and will feature the language maven as you've never read him before.

-In the Articles section in the sidebar on the right I've added an essay called "The Right to Say No," which will appear in the book.
-I wrote it in 1987 about an experience I had in middle school in the 1960s, but its topic — refusing to recite the Pledge of Allegiance — is suddenly relevant again now that the football player Colin Kaepernick is exercising his First Amendment rights and sitting during the national anthem before games.
+In the Articles section in the sidebar on the right I've added an essay called "The Right to Say No," which will appear in the first volume of Enthusiasms.
+I wrote it in 1987 about an experience I had in middle school in the 1960s, but its topic refusing to recite the Pledge of Allegiance is suddenly relevant again now that the football player Colin Kaepernick created a national stir by exercising his First Amendment rights and sitting during the national anthem before games.
+(Other athletes have since joined him, although Kaepernick is now out of a job.)
 I applaud his courageous protest, and I urge you to read my essay for an explanation.

 CHARLIE IS ON TWITTER